-The Japanese martial arts kendo (Japanese sword fencing) has a special place in my heart.
+The Japanese martial arts kendo (sword fencing) has a special place in my heart.

 I have always been fascinated by kendo also when I first saw the martial art on TV as a 17 year old.

 When I was in the mid-20s I worked a lot and I felt that lacked a connection between my head and my body.
-Instead up for a membership in the fitness center I visited the local kendo club.
+Instead up signing up for a membership in the local fitness center I visited a local kendo club.
 It was more elements to the martial art I was fascinated by beside the beautiful amour.

 Generally kendo is a martial arts where you through hard physical training for a longer period create the optimal balance between body, mind and soul.